apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 fetcher
 	``common/fetcher/fetcher.go:HttpFetcher.Fetch()``.
 Fetches the given URL, and passes the returned data to the Handler, along with any errors. handler
-	``traffic_monitor/cache/cache.go:Handler.Handle()``.
+	``traffic_monitor/cache/cache.go:Handler.Handle()``\ .
 Takes the given result and does all data computation possible with the single result.
-Currently, this computation primarily involves processing the de-normalized Apache Trafficserver (ATS) data into Go ``struct``s, and processing System data into 'OutBytes', 'Kbps', etc. Precomputed data is then passed to its result channel, which is picked up by the Manager. manager
+Currently, this computation primarily involves processing the de-normalized Apache Trafficserver (ATS) data into Go ``struct``\ s, and processing System data into 'OutBytes', 'Kbps', etc. Precomputed data is then passed to its result channel, which is picked up by the Manager. manager
 	``traffic_monitor/manager/stat.go:StartStatHistoryManager()``.
 Takes preprocessed results, and aggregates them.
 Aggregated results are then placed in shared data structures.
 The major data aggregated are delivery service statistics, and cache availability data.
-See :ref:`Aggregated Stat Data <agg-stat-data>` and :ref:`Aggregated Availability Data <agg-avail-data>`.
+See `Aggregated Stat Data`_ and `Aggregated Availability Data`_.

 Health Pipeline